actuallyrizzn/process/README.md

 The main workflow is controlled by a bash script `process.sh`, which in turn calls several Python scripts and a bash script to complete specific tasks:

 ### 1. `transcribe.py`
-This Python script uses the OpenAI API's Audio.transcribe method to transcribe the audio file.
+This Python script uses the OpenAI API's Audio.transcribe or optionally AssemblyAI's method to transcribe the audio file.
 It assumes that you have an OpenAI API key stored in a file named `openai.api`.

 ### 2. `summarize.py`
 This Python script uses the OpenAI API's Completion.create method to generate a summary of the transcribed text.
 It assumes that you have an OpenAI API key stored in a file named `openai.api`.